EMAT Principal Investigator

 Dr. Anu Agarwal is a Principal Research Scientist at MIT's Microphotonics Center and Materials Research Laboratory.
 Her work has focused on the technologies for the foundational components of electronic-photonic chips including polysilicon waveguides, LEDs, couplers, photodetectors, and optical buffers.

-As Leader of the AIM Academy LEAP at MIT, since Jan 2018, she is (i) building a roadmap document of photonic sensors through the Integrated Photonic Systems Roadmap - INternational (IPSR-I) and World Technology Roadmap Forum (WTRF), by identifying technology gaps in materials, components and systems for photonic sensors, and (ii) enabling education and workforce development in integrated photonics.
+As the leader of the AIM Academy LEAP at MIT since January of 2018, she has and continues to (i) build a roadmap document of photonic sensors through the Integrated Photonic Systems Roadmap - International (IPSR-I) and World Technology Roadmap Forum (WTRF), by identifying technology gaps in materials, components and systems for photonic sensors, and (ii) enable education and workforce development in integrated photonics across the workforce supply chain from K-Gray.

-As the director of Electronic-Photonic Packaging at MIT's MIcrophotonics Center, she is exploring innovative photonic testing and packaging solutions.
+As the director of Electronic-Photonic Packaging (EPP) at MIT's Microphotonics Center, she is exploring innovative photonic testing and packaging solutions.
+In this role, Anu is currently pioneering a program in microchip manufacturing sustainability that seeks to build a global alliance focused on establishing a self-consistent path towards sustainability across technology, ecology, and workforce.

 Lab for Education and Application Prototypes (LEAP) @MIT